niekados/my-classroom/README.md

 1. Login to [Google Cloud Platform](https://cloud.google.com/)
 2. Click the drop-down menu next to the "Google Cloud" logo (it may display the name of another project you are currently working on) and select "NEW PROJECT" to create a new project.
 3. Enter the name of your project in the provided field on the new screen, then click "Create" to proceed.
-4. After creating your project, return to the main page of Google Cloud Platform.
+4. After creating your project, return to the main page of the Google Cloud Platform.
 Select the project you just created from the drop-down menu next to the "Google Cloud" logo.
 5. In the "Quick Access" menu, click on "APIs & Services".
 6. In the new window, select the "Libraries" option from the menu on the left side of your screen.
 7. In the "API library" window, use the search bar to find "Google Drive API".